-(a)(b)(c) The Auditor determined compliance with these standard subparts based on Policy 11062.2, and the PBNDS 2.11 that requires the FOD to conduct a prompt, thorough, and objective investigation by qualified investigators.
+(a)(b)(c) The Auditor determined compliance with these standard subparts based on Policy 11062.2, that requires, the "FOD shall, conduct a prompt, thorough, and objective investigation by qualified investigators.
 The FOD is also required to ensure that the facility complies with the investigation mandates established by the PBNDS 2.11, as well as other relevant detention standards.
 Upon conclusion of a criminal investigation where the allegation was substantiated, or in instances where no criminal investigation has been completed, an administrative investigation shall be conducted.
 Upon conclusion of a criminal investigation where the allegation was unsubstantiated, the facility shall review any available completed criminal investigation reports to determine whether an administrative investigation is necessary or appropriate.
 Substantiated allegation means an allegation that was investigated and determined to have occurred.
 Unsubstantiated allegation means an allegation that was investigated, and the investigation produced insufficient evidence to make a final determination as to whether or not the event occurred.
 Administrative investigations shall be conducted after consultation with the appropriate investigative office within DHS, and the assigned criminal investigative entity.
 The ICE OPR will typically be the appropriate investigative office within DHS, as well as the DHS OIG in cases where the DHS OIG is investigating.
-The facility shall develop written procedures for administrative investigations, including provisions requiring; preservation of direct and circumstantial evidence, including any available physical and DNA evidence and any available electronic monitoring data, interviewing alleged victims, suspected perpetrators, and witnesses, reviewing prior complaints and reports of sexual abuse involving the suspected perpetrator, assessment of the credibility of an alleged victim, suspect, or witness, without regard to the individual's status as detainee, staff, or employee, and without requiring any detainee who alleges sexual abuse to submit to a polygraph, an effort to determine whether actions or failures to act at the facility contributed to the abuse, documentation of each investigation by written report, which shall include a description of the physical and testimonial evidence, the reasoning behind credibility assessments, and investigative facts and findings, and retention of such reports for as long as the alleged abuser is detained or employed by the agency or facility, plus five years.
-The policy also requires that the OPR coordinate with the FOD or SAC and facility staff to ensure evidence is appropriately secured and preserved pending an investigation by federal, state, or local law enforcement, DHS, OIG, and/or OPR.
-The AFOD gave the Auditor a list of facility Fact Finders and the Auditor randomly chose three names and verified their training.
-The Auditor questioned the AFOD about the investigative process at NYCHR.
-He stated that upon the facility receiving any allegation of sexual abuse the detainee is immediately brought to the medical area, notification is made to the FPS, FOD, OPR, and DHS OIG of the significant incident at the facility.
-Based on the seriousness of the allegation the detainee would be brought to the MSBIH for any forensic examination.
-As noted earlier in the report detainees remain at NYCHR in ICE custody for about three hours and are either released or transferred to an ICE detention facility.
-He further confirmed that ICE OPR would have first refusal for conducting the investigation.
-If OPR elects not to investigate the allegation and refers it back to the facility, an administrative investigation would be completed by the NYCHR and conducted by any of the specially trained SDDOs.
-At the conclusion of their collection of facts, they determine if the allegation is substantiated, unsubstantiated or unfounded based upon a preponderance of the evidence.
-The NYCHR had no allegations of sexual abuse during the audit period.
+The facility shall develop written procedures for administrative investigations, including provisions requiring; preservation of direct and circumstantial evidence, including any available physical and DNA evidence and any available electronic monitoring data, interviewing alleged victims, suspected perpetrators, and witnesses, reviewing prior complaints and reports of sexual abuse involving the suspected perpetrator, assessment of the credibility of an alleged victim, suspect, or witness, without regard to the individual's status as detainee, staff, or employee, and without requiring any detainee who alleges sexual abuse to submit to a polygraph, an effort to determine whether actions or failures to act at the facility contributed to the abuse, documentation of each investigation by written report, which shall include a description of the physical and testimonial evidence, the reasoning behind credibility assessments, and investigative facts and findings, and retention of such reports for as long as the alleged abuser is detained or employed by the agency or facility, plus five years."
+The policy also requires that the OPR coordinate with the FOD or SAC and facility staff to, "...ensure evidence is appropriately secured and preserved pending an investigation by federal, state, or local law enforcement, DHS, OIG, and/or OPR."
+The AFOD detailed the investigative process at the ADHR for the Auditor.
+She stated that upon the facility receiving any allegation of sexual abuse the detainee would be separated and secured pending movement to the GMH.
+Notifications would be made to the APD, FOD, OPR, and DHS OIG of the significant incident at the facility.
+As noted earlier in the report detainees remain at ADHR in ICE custody for about three hours and are either released or transferred to an ICE detention facility.
+The AFOD further stated that ICE OPR would have first refusal for conducting the sexual abuse investigation.
+If OPR elects not to investigate the allegation and refers it back to the facility, the facility would ensure that an administrative investigation would be completed by a specially trained SDDO.
+There were no allegations of sexual abuse during the audit period.